PassiveLogic/swift-dispatch-async/README.md

 // Use Dispatch API's the same way you normal would.
 ```

-## 2. If you really want to use DispatchAsync as a pure swift Dispatch alternative for non-wasm targets
+## 2. If you really want to use DispatchAsync as a pure Swift Dispatch alternative for non-wasm targets

 Stop.
 Are you sure?
 If you do this, you'll need to be '